GiorgioPac/naoko/_projects/car-box-aerodynamics.md

 ### Visualization of Turbulence (Q-Criterion)

 To understand the noise and drag generation, we analyzed the vortical structures using the Q-Criterion.

-* **Roof Box:** Generates intense horseshoe vortices originating from the gap between the box and the roof, which travel downstream and increase turbulence.
+The roof box generates intense horseshoe vortices originating from the gap between the box and the roof.
+The back box, instead, keeps the flow attached over the roofline.
-* **Back Box:** Keeps the flow attached over the roofline, preventing the formation of large separating vortices.

 <figure class="half">
     <a href="/naoko/assets/images/openfoam/q1.jpeg"><img src="/naoko/assets/images/openfoam/q1.jpeg" alt="Q-Criterion Roof Box"></a>